 Why else might you want to use a lightweight saddle?

-– Less saddle = Less leather.
-So it gives the riders a more close-contact feel to their horse, communication and feel is key in this sport.
-Therefore with a closer feeling the rider can react quicker,
+- Less saddle = Less leather.
+Therefore monoflap saddles give riders a more close-contact feel to their horse.
+Communication and feel is key in this sport.
+Therefore with a closer feeling the rider can react quicker.

-– Young horses – if you have ever had the delightful experience of breaking in a young horse, you will understand this.
+- Young horses - if you have ever had the delightful experience of breaking in a young horse, you will understand this.
 At first, horses may not be happy to have something on their back.
 Therefore, a lighter saddle will have less of an impact, in this circumstance it can be safer to have a lightweight saddle.
-This is so your horse gets used to having a small weight on their backs before going straight in at a normal English saddle.
-If you get an adjustable saddle, when your horse changes shape it can be easily changed to match – bonus!
+This is so your horse gets used to having a small weight on their back before placing a heavier more traditional saddle on your horse.
+If you get an adjustable saddle, when your horse changes shape it can be easily changed to match - bonus!

-– Horses with back injuries – there are a lot of horses this could cover, from the dreaded kissing spine, to perhaps your horse having some time off.
+- Horses with back injuries - there are a lot of horses this could cover, from the dreaded kissing spine, to perhaps your horse having some time off.
 Strength is important in this sport, and it cannot be ‘made’ it has to be built up.
-Having a lighter saddle with a horse which has kissing spine is reducing the weight on the horses back, therefore reducing the pressure the saddle puts on the horses spine.
-If your horse has had a back injury, or perhaps gets sore where the saddle sits, consider changing your traditional saddle to a lightweight one,
+If your horse has had a back injury, or perhaps gets sore where the saddle sits, consider changing your traditional saddle to a lightweight one.

 - Cold backed horses - horses that resist a rider when you first mount them can benefit from having a lighter saddle.
 After all, the less weight on the horses back the better!